kelda/dksnap/README.md

 ### Docker Snapshots for Test Databases

-`dksnap` creates, inspects, and runs snapshots of docker containers.
-Often when testing locally, we use a container like [mongo](https://hub.docker.com/_/mongo) or [postgres](https://hub.docker.com/_/postgres) to mock out a database.
+`dksnap` creates, inspects, and runs snapshots of Docker containers.
+Often when testing locally, we run containerized versions of databases like Mongo, Postgres, MySQL, and others.
 Setting up such a container with exactly the data you need for a particular set of tests can be quite a chore.
 Especially if it needs to be done multiple times a day.

 `dksnap` allows you to create and manage snapshots of container images.
 This allows you to: